Hashah1/RoomBooker/README.md

 # RoomBooker
-A web application to reserve guest house rooms
+A web application to reserve guest house rooms hosted on Amazon AWS